This is a list of questions commonly asked about the Narconon Colorado – A Life Worth Saving drug rehab program and the

 Q. How does Narconon Colorado differ from other programs, including traditional 12 step programs?

-A. Narconon Colorado is an extensive program that uses its own unique form of cognitive therapy and physical purification.
+A. Narconon Colorado is an extensive program that uses cognitive therapy and along with physical purification.
 Through physical purification consisting of vitamins, exercise, and time spent in our sauna, one is aided in coming completely off of drugs.
 The rest of the program consists of a student learning how to regain control of their life and make amends for damages their addiction has caused themselves and others.
-In most conventional drug treatment programs an addict is told that they are powerless over their addiction.
+In most conventional drug treatment programs, an addict is told that they are powerless over their addiction.
 Our program does not consider that this is true.
 Our program has overwhelming results showing that an addict can retake power over their life, and that there is a road out.
 For more details check out our Treatment Philosophy page.

 Q. What kind of addictions can Narconon Colorado treat?

 A. The nature of our program allows us to treat all forms of addiction: drug or alcohol, no matter how severe the problem is.
-We have effectively helped long-term heroin, crack, cocaine, prescription medication, marijuana, methamphetamine, and alcohol abusers break their addictions.
+We have effectively helped long-term heroin, crack, cocaine, prescription medication, marijuana, methamphetamine, and alcohol abusers.

 Q. How long does the Narconon Colorado – A life Worth Saving program take to complete?

-A. The program takes, on average, 3 1/2 to 4 months to complete, although some cases take longer.
+A. The program takes on average, 3 to 4 months to complete, although some cases take longer.
 Between the extensive treatment Narconon Colorado offers, and the individual study involved, the time it takes to complete the program varies from student to student.
 Not everyone’s problems can be solved in 28 days, and as would make sense, it takes as long as it takes.
 No two addicts are identical and the length of time it takes to repair their lives is not pre-determined or identical.

 Q. Are addicts coming into Narconon Colorado – A life Worth Saving treated with medication?

 Q. What level of freedom are the students at Narconon Colorado – A Life Worth Saving given?